rohan527/accident-analysis/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-The project is being done under professor Leilani Gilpin as a part of the Artificial Intelligence Explainability Accountability (AIEA) Lab at University of California, Santa Cruz.
+The project is being done under professor Leilani Gilpin (lgilpin@ucsc.edu) as a part of the Artificial Intelligence Explainability Accountability (AIEA) Lab at University of California, Santa Cruz.

 Following are the students who have contributed to the project: